sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/lsif_in_ci.md

 1. Install the [Sourcegraph CLI (`src`)](https://github.com/sourcegraph/src-cli) for uploading LSIF data on your CI machines.
 1. Go to https://lsif.dev to find an LSIF indexer for your language and install the command-line tool on your CI machines.
 1. Add a daily step to your CI that runs the LSIF indexer on a project within your repository and generates an LSIF file.
-See [Recommended upload frequency](#recommended-upload-frequency) below.
 1. Upload that generated LSIF file to your Sourcegraph instance:

 From the command-line: